aliuzzi/Cybele-NFT-Generator/README.md

 -  Eth Wallet address.
 -  ^ Highly Recommend Ropsten Test Net & a Fake Ethereum to test. -> https://fauceth.komputing.org/ you can request some test Eth here.
 -  NFT png or jpeg + metadata (i.e. change nft-metadata.json).
--  ^ Add both of these files into Pinata Cloud ( a pinning service that allows users to host files on the IPFS network).
+-  ^ Add both of these files into Pinata Cloud ( a pinning service that allows users to host files on the IPFS network for free).

 Happy Minting!